Serving All of British Columbia

 • reporting the accident to ICBC in writing.

 The underlying concern for requiring extra steps in hit and run claims is to prevent fraudulent claims from people not actually involved in accidents.
 Unfortunately, the additional steps also have the effect of preventing deserving people from receiving fair compensation.
-The onus is on you to take all reasonable steps otherwise your claim could be completely barred.
+The onus is on you to take all reasonable steps.
+Otherwise, your claim could be completely barred.

 Few people know about the onerous steps you must take to preserve your right to make an ICBC claim after a hit and run accident.
 This is because ICBC will not (and does not legally need to) tell you what steps to take after a hit and run accident, meaning many well-intentioned people who report accidents to ICBC are barred from ever making a claim.

 People injured in hit and run accidents have access to $200,000 in insurance policy limits.
-Any amount owed over and above the initial $200,000 policy is paid out the injured party’s underinsured motorist protection, if any.
+Any amount owed over and above the initial $200,000 policy is paid out from the injured party’s underinsured motorist protection, if any.

 What You Need to Know About Valuing Your Claim